ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_tools_info_module.rst

 Synopsis
 --------
-- Collect the tools  information from a VM
+- Get the properties of VMware Tools.